Comment Traps: How Defective Commented-out Code Augment Defects in AI-Assisted Code Generation: Introduction

-\textbf{RQ3: Effectiveness of prompt engineering in mitigating CO code effects.} Subsequently, we examined whether explicitly instructing the AI programming tool to avoid referencing defects mentioned in the defective CO code was effective.
+\textbf{RQ3: How effective is prompt engineering in mitigating the effects of CO code?} Subsequently, we examined whether explicitly instructing the AI programming tool to avoid referencing defects mentioned in the defective CO code was effective.
 The practice of prompting the model to ignore defective CO code and regenerate yielded limited success, as only a small fraction of the outputs became defect-free.

-\textbf{RQ4: Impact of code context sparsity on defect rates in AI-generated code influenced by CO code.} Finally, we examined whether AI coding assistants' parsing of inserted defective CO code is influenced by surrounding blank lines and indentation.
+\textbf{RQ4: How does code context sparsity influence defect rates in AI-generated code affected by CO code?} Finally, we examined whether AI coding assistants' parsing of inserted defective CO code is influenced by surrounding blank lines and indentation.
 The results indicate that for the GitHub Copilot tool, sparser context, such as code surrounded by blank lines, is associated with higher defect rates.

-\section{An Empirical Study: The Prevalence of CO code}
+\section{An Empirical Study: The Prevalence of CO Code}